 After 3 days of glorious music, exploring cobbled streets, some unexpected company from Australian Jess, and many a Cornish treat, I ended the festival on a high and made my way to the last couple of acts.

 One of the best things about this festival… big enough crowds to create a great atmosphere, but small enough venues so that you can get up close, if you want.

 I caught the start of Fun Loving Criminals with Huey and his no pulling any punches chat and strong rock performance.
 I heard good reviews of them, but with a dance head on me I made my way to see funk and soul connoisseur Craig Charles with his boundless energy and a funktastic funk & soul DJ set.
 It was superb.
 A good dance finale from myself and a few hundred revellers to round the festival off nicely.

 Thank you Looe!
 I will be returning for sure.

 I hope you enjoyed my blog.

 I am a freelance copywriter.
-If you would like me to write for your blog, publication, or business, please do get in touch.
-Visit my website to find out more.
+If you would like me to write for your blog, publication or business, please do get in touch.